realadammatthew/humbleberger/src/copy/what-is-sin.md

 Sin is real.
 We see its effects every day—in the world and in our own hearts.
 But God did not leave us stuck. **The story of the Bible is the story of a God who runs toward sinners**, not away from them.

-Through **Jesus the Messiah**, we can be forgiven, freed, and restored to the relationship with God we were always meant to have.
+Through **Yeshua the Messiah**, we can be forgiven, freed, and restored to the relationship with God we were always meant to have.

 > “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 > *(1 John 1:9)*